Which city is cheaper, Houston or Fort Lauderdale?

 Fort Lauderdale is a high energy, scenic, and bustling coastal city.
 The beauty of this spot is also one of the main reasons why visitors come.
 And you can't forget about the food, scuba diving and snorkeling, and beaches.

-Houston is a sprawling, southern, and one-of-a-kind city.
+Houston is a one-of-a-kind, diverse, and sprawling city.
 It's an amazing and huge city with tons of activities and things to do.
 It's also known for live music, food, and shopping.

 Let's take a look at the differences and similarities between Houston and Fort Lauderdale.
 Then, you can decide for yourself which place is better for your next trip.

-Both Fort Lauderdale and Houston offer a number of unique restaurants to choose from.
+Both Fort Lauderdale and Houston offer a number of nice restaurants to choose from.

 It's hard to distinguish whether Fort Lauderdale or Houston has a better nightlife scene.